karangupta99/karangupta99/README.md

 ## Hi there 👋
-I am Karan Raj from Bhopal . i do contents on desisn and development .
-I really enjoy learning language and framework like React and Express as well as work in Node .
+I am Karan Raj from Bhopal .
+I do contents on design and development .
+I really enjoy learning language and framework like React and Express as well as work in Node js .
 I also making UI and UX  and design in general .
 You can check out my linkedin at https://www.linkedin.com/in/karan-raj-gupta-a31004257